RandyGaul/cute_framework/docs/networking/client/client_make.md

 Parameter Name | Description
 --- | ---
-port | Port for opening a UDP socket. application_id | A unique number to identify your game, can be whatever value you like. use_ipv6 | Whether or not the socket should turn on ipv6.
+port | Port for opening a UDP socket. application_id | A unique number to identify your game, can be whatever value you like.
+This must be the same number as in [server_create](https://github.com/RandyGaul/cute_framework/blob/master/docs/networking/server/server_create.md). use_ipv6 | Whether or not the socket should turn on ipv6.
 Some users will not have ipv6 enabled, so this defaults to false. user_allocator_context | Used for custom allocators, this can be set to `NULL`.